jhjkghdjkgfhddfgjgkfdh/cyber-portfolio/writeups/phishing-pond/Phishing Pond.md

 \## Short Summary

 Completed the Phishing Pond room on TryHackMe.
-The goal was to learn how phishing works by analyzing fake phishing pages and emails.
+The goal was to learn phishing techniques and analyze fake pages/emails.

-Used Burp Suite to intercept and inspect the HTTP requests and responses, examined headers and links, and successfully demonstrated changing parameters to observe the server response.
+Used Burp Suite to intercept and inspect HTTP requests, examined headers and links, and successfully demonstrated changing parameters to observe server response.

+Learned common phishing indicators and how to analyze requests safely in a controlled environment.